-A court in Shenzhen has ruled that NetEase Cloud Music and two of its affiliates will pay Tencent Music 850,000 yuan ($121,487) for violation of copyrights, which concluded a battle that lasted for more than a year, Caixin Global reported today.
-According to the ruling, NetEase Music infringed on TME's copyrights on 178 songs by prominent Chinese singer Jay Chou, the report said.
+A court in Shenzhen ruled, NetEase Cloud Music and two of its affiliated companies will owe Tencent Music $121,487 for the violations, which concluded a battle that lasted over a year, Caxin Global reported today.
+NetEase Music infringed copyrights on 178 songs regarding music from prominent Chinese singer Jay Chou, the report said.

-Separately, Tencent Music is facing class action suits in the United States.
-The proceedings were initiated after Bloomberg reported in August, that China was scrutinizing Tencent Music’s exclusive licensing deals with major record labels, including Sony Music Entertainment, Warner Music Group Corp. and Universal Music Group.
+Skepticism began, when Bloomberg reported early in August, that China was scrutinizing Tencent Music’s exclusive licensing deals with major record labels, such as, Sony Music Entertainment, Warner Music Group Corp. and Universal Music Group.
 The closing price in Tencent Music plummeted to $12.57 per ADS, on the day of the report.

-Operating as a subsidiary of Tencent Holdings Ltd. (HKEX: 0700), TME raised $1.1 billion in its initial public offering at the end of 2018.
-The music platform had 31 million online music paying users as of June, according to its public reports.
+Operating as a subsidiary of Tencent Holdings Ltd., (HKEX: 0700) it raised $1.1 billion in its initial public offering at the end of last year.
+Based in Shenzhen, Tencent Music had 31 million online music paying users, through June, according to its second quarter financial report.